-Drawer and showed Jacobi that he had already solved the problem like 30 years ago much more rigorously, but thought about it as a trivial matter not worth of much effort.
-Jacobi returned home deeply impressed and wrote to his diary to have met a genius of gigantic proportions.
+When Jacobi visited him and proudly presented the discovery of Jacobians, Gauss pulled some old dusty notes out of his drawer and showed Jacobi that he had already solved the problem like 30 years ago, much more rigorously, but thought of it as a trivial matter not worth much effort.
+Jacobi returned home deeply impressed and wrote in his diary that he had met a genius of gigantic proportions.

 According To The Christian Bible, Jesus' purpose on Earth was redemption and salvation.
 While He was on Earth he healed the sick, brought the dead back to life, forgave sins, died on the cross for the world, and gave us a pathway to salvation. ...read more.

-He was probably the first physicist in the history and one of the greatest mathematians of all times.
-He pioniered the method of infinitesimals which eventually led to the invention of calculus around 1800 years later by Leibniz and Newton.
-He approximated the value of Pi.
-He formulated probably the oldest physical principle "Archimedes' principle".
-He invented many tools like Archimedes' screw.
+He was probably the first physicist in history and one of the greatest mathematicians of all time.
+He pioneered the method of infinitesimals, which eventually led to the invention of calculus around 1800 years later by Leibniz and Newton.
+He approximated the value of Pi and formulated what is probably the oldest physical principle, Archimedes' Principle.
+He invented many tools, like Archimedes' screw.
 He was centuries ahead of his time.

 There is no doubt that in the rankings that matter, Solomon is ranked in second place regarding the wisest men to have ever lived.